OptimumAssessment/tfstools/README.md

 # Updating repository policies
 Creating a repository with ```tfstools repo [name]``` doesn't automatically set the policies correctly.
 These policies include among other things the minimum amount of reviewers.

-To update the repository policies to the correct ones (using TeleToets.Documentation as leading example):
+To update the repository policies to the correct ones (using Optimum.Documentation as leading example):

 1. Open your terminal
 2. Run ```tfstools policy [repository name]```